 (Skill Level: Green Circle)

-INSIDER TIP: For lap two, stay on Easy Out and get the kids into the Magic Castle and Terrain Garden, a group of monkey trails through the trees that end up at a full-on castle and play area complete with bridges, slides and snowball fights.
+INSIDER TIP: For lap two, stay on Easy Out and get the kids into the Magic Castle, a group of monkey trails through the trees that end up at a full-on castle and play area complete with bridges, slides and snowball fights.
 Good luck getting the young ones to leave this spot though.

 Ridge Runner